Safety from the storm

 The National Weather Service recommends you:

-• Know the county you are located in and nearby towns and cities.
+* Know what county you are in and nearby towns and cities.
 Warnings are issued by county and reference major cities.

 If you are inside when a storm hits, stay inside.
 Keep away from windows and go to the lowest level of your home.
 If you do get caught outdoors during a storm, and are unable to take shelter in a building, try to take shelter in an enclosed vehicle with a hard-top roof, not an open-frame vehicle like a convertible.
 Do not seek shelter under or stand near trees, canopies, small picnic or rain shelters, fences or poles.
 Avoid water, high ground and open spaces.